This paper contains links, usually to cppreference.com, to explain some terms

 Since basically every operation on rational numbers requires multiplication behind the scenes,

 numerators and denominators can get big in a hurry.
-To mitigate the overflow problem,
+To avoid the problem of overflow,

 the class is implemented internally using